DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 If you’re in a partnership, you’re responsible for ensuring your training partners’ trainee data is accurate and signed off by the deadline.

-## Why the census sign-off is important
+## Why the ITT census sign-off is important

 If your teacher trainee data is accurate and signed off by 31 October 2023, it will help you:

 * receive the correct amount of funding owed to you
 * allocate the correct financial support to your trainees when they start their course, if applicable

-Your accurate census data also helps the DfE understand new entrants to teacher training in England for the 2023 to 2024 academic year, and to inform future policy.
+Your accurate ITT census data also helps the DfE understand new entrants to teacher training in England for the 2023 to 2024 academic year, and to inform future policy.

-If you do not sign off your data by 31 October, your organisation’s data may not be included in the census publication.
+If you do not sign off your data by 31 October, your organisation’s data may not be included in the ITT census publication.

 ## Checking your trainee data in the ‘Reports’ section of Register